 In the same way, creating urgency in sales relies on discovering something that is currently a problem.
 Not a hypothetical.
 Not a potential problem down the road.
 Something current.
 Something prospects can feel in the moment.

 At Balto, for example, we often ask “What is the most common objections you hear on the sales floor?”
 What does that cost you?”
 This type of question creates sales urgency because it forces prospects to consider their current situation.
 It’s not some distant problem.
 In most cases, you can actually hear prospect’s voices turn colder when they answer this problem – they can literally feel it.
-Now that’s how to create urgency in sales.
+Create urgency by making the problem an immediate need.

 Rule Four: Discover Automatic Reminders

 Discovering “automatic reminders” – moments throughout the day where prospects are reminded of the problem at hand – is critical to creating urgency in sales.

 Let’s say you work at an ice cream shop and one day run out of chocolate ice cream.
 The horror!
 Throughout the day, multiple customers visit your shop seeking delicious chocolate ice cream only to walk away empty-handed.